Eight Frames a Second

 Eight Frames a Second is the debut album by British folk musician Ralph McTell.
 Released in the UK in 1968, it is notable for being the first record produced by Gus Dudgeon, and the first arranged by Tony Visconti.
 Unusually for a new artist, the front of the album sleeve contained no reference to either McTell or the album title.
 The entire album cost £350 in total.
+Ralph's first single was also released entitled Summer Come Along, but not included in the album.

 Track listing

 All songs composed by Ralph McTell, except where noted.